INTRO

 Our goal is to answer your billing and insurance questions with transparency and accuracy.

-Our Patient Financial Services team is available to work one-on-one with you to coordinate financial agreements before, during and after any procedure.
+The Patient Financial Services team is available to work one-on-one with you to coordinate financial agreements before, during and after any procedure.
 You also have the convenient and secure option of paying your account balance online using our online bill-pay system, 24/7.

 Whether dealing with an unexpected visit or preparing for a planned procedure, the costs involved with hospital visits can be confusing and overwhelming.
 Our goal is to help you understand your bill and to assist you with making payments easily.